 - Chronic stress releases a hormone, which triggers uterine contraction, and hence domestic abuse (even without physical trauma), or death of the loved ones, can result in preterm delivery if the mind of the mother is badly affected

-- In some cases, it is seen that premature delivery runs in family, indicating its genetic cause, though scientifically not proven yet.
+- In some cases, it is seen that premature delivery runs in the family, indicating its genetic cause, though scientifically not proven yet.

 - If the expecting mother was underweight while getting pregnant or if she doesn’t gain enough weight during the pregnancy due to poor nutrition, it increases the risk of experiencing premature delivery